-Babson students come from more than 80 countries around the world.

-In an increasingly global business world, Babson believes it is important to have a student population that reflects international diversity.
+In an increasingly global business world, Babson believes it is important to have a student population that reflects international diversity, and students come to Babson from more than 80 countries around the world.

 Babson values the individual cultural perspectives and experiences international students bring to the classroom and the community.
 With several academic concentrations and many student organizations that focus on multicultural and international perspectives, the academic and student life at Babson is one of a kind.

 You also will be supported as you adjust to life in the United States.
-International Student and Scholar Services and the Centers for Career Development are two examples of offices that offer extensive resources and workshops for international students.
+International Student and Scholar Services and the Centers for Career Development are two examples of offices that provide extensive resources and workshops for international students.